Queer Affirmative Counselling Practice (QACP) In-Person Course, Mumbai, May 2025

 How to apply?

-Apply for the course by filling outthis form by 15 Dec 2024.
+Apply for the course by filling out the Google form here by 23 March 2025.

 For more information:

-For further questions, please write to qacp@mariwalahealthinitiative.org with the subject line Online QACP for Educational Institutions, Jan-Feb 2025.
+For further questions, please write to qacp@mariwalahealthinitiative.org with the subject line QACP In- Person Mumbai, May, 2025.

 Faculty:

 Pooja Nair (ciswoman, pronoun: she) has been part of the non-profit sector for over a decade.
 She has worked as a researcher, documentation consultant and trainer.
 She is a counsellor with an independent therapeutic practice based in Bombay.
 She has an MPhil from Tata Institute of Social Sciences and has worked in the areas of life-skills training, curriculum development, feminist theory, gender, sexuality, violence and child sexual abuse.
 She is also visiting faculty at the psychology department at KREA University.
-Additionally, she is a consultant therapist with Mariwala Health Initiative.
-She is also faculty at their flagship Queer Affirmative Counselling Practice Course, as well as co-author of the QACP Resource Book for mental health practitioners in India.
-Pooja also conducts training on peer counselling and suicide prevention in the LGBTQI+ community.
+Additionally, she is a consultant therapist with Mariwala Health Initiative, and is also faculty at their flagship Queer Affirmative Counselling Practice Course, as well as co-author of the QACP Resource Book for mental health practitioners in India.
+Pooja also conducts trainings on peer counseling and suicide prevention in the LGBTQI+ community.

 Gauri Shringarpure (ciswoman, pronoun: she/her) is a queer mental health practitioner with a private practice in Thane.
 She is an experienced gender-sexuality trainer, having conducted training for colleges and the NSS.
 She is a faculty at the Queer Affirmative Counselling Practice Course run by Mariwala Health Initiative.
 She is a positive psychology coach and is actively conducting workshops on mental health and self-care.
 She is also a consumer behaviour consultant and researcher with over 25 years of experience in the field.